-Yacht Charter and Boat Rentals in Primošten
+Yacht Charter in Primošten

 The jaw-droppingly beautiful Primosten is a small town just an hour north of Split in Dalmatia on the Croatian coast.
 Often overshadowed by its neighbor Sibenik, there is still quite some substance to the town for the young and old alike.

 The Old Town on what was a small island until the 16th Century is a place of calm and reflection.
 A few churches will appeal but the luckiest people are those who live there full time.

 Restaurants serve excellent Mediterranean cuisine with freshly caught fish and fruits of the local land.

 It's easy to organize a Primosten yacht charter with Borrow A Boat.
 If you are on a bareboat charter you need to bring your sailing qualifications, and after paying the fees you inspect your charter yacht and off you go.

 The northern Dalmatian town of Primosten is a good jumping-off point for a sailing vacation.

 If the restaurants and Old Town are more to your taste then consider the Krka National Park, Kornati National Park and Sibenik - Croatia's oldest city.